 c) Grading Methods

-Instructors can choose between letter grade only, pass/no-pass, or optional.
-Be aware that many transfer institutions may not accept courses that students take as pass/no-pass, particularly if it is a course in their major.
+Instructors can choose between letter grade only, pass/no-pass (P/NP), or optional.
+Be aware: Many transfer institutions may not accept courses that students take as P/NP, particularly a course in their major.

 d) Repeatability